General Admissions Procedures

 - Grade Point Average (GPA): A GPA of 3.0 or higher in all junior- and senior-level upper division and graduate level-coursework attempted or completed.

-- A satisfactory score on the Graduate Record Examination (GRE): The median GRE (combined Verbal and Quantitative) of School of Information master's-level students in recent years has typically been slightly above 312 for GRE's taken after August 1, 2011.
+- (Optional for Fall 2024 applicants.)
+A satisfactory score on the Graduate Record Examination (GRE): The median GRE (combined Verbal and Quantitative) of School of Information master's-level students in recent years has typically been slightly above 312 for GRE's taken after August 1, 2011.
 GMAT scores are not accepted.

 - Statement of Purpose: A clearly and thoughtfully written statement of purpose.
 (See below.)

-- Letters of Recommendation: Strong letters of recommendation discussing the applicant's academic abilities.
+- Letters of Recommendation: Three strong letters of recommendation discussing the applicant's academic abilities.

 Statement of Purpose